-- a) the difficulty faced by many countries, particularly developing countries with stringent budgetary constraints, in participating in the activities of ITU; - b) that regional offices are an extension of ITU as a whole; - c) that ITU's capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Dubai, 2018) of this conference contributes to reinforcing the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Dubai, 2018) of this conference, convinced
+- a) the difficulty faced by many countries, particularly developing countries with stringent budgetary constraints, in participating in the activities of ITU; - b) the outcome indicators for the objectives and the revised key performance indicators (KPIs) for the outputs as elaborated by the Telecommunication Development Advisory Group (TDAG) following instructions by WTDC-14, - c) that regional offices are an extension of ITU as a whole, and that, therefore, ITU's capacity to hold electronic meetings as provided for by Resolution 167 (Rev. Busan, 2014) of this conference will serve to build up the effectiveness of the Union's activities, including project implementation as set forth in Resolution 157 (Rev. Busan, 2014) of this conference, a) that the regional presence is a tool of ITU for working as closely as possible with its membership, serving as a channel for disseminating information on its activities, developing closer ties with regional and subregional organizations and providing technical assistance to countries in special need;

-- a) that the regional presence is a tool that enables ITU to work as closely as possible with its membership, serving as a channel for disseminating information on its activities, developing closer ties with regional and subregional organizations and providing technical assistance to countries in special need; - b) the importance of collaboration between the Radiocommunication Bureau (BR), the Telecommunication Standardization Bureau (TSB), the Telecommunication Development Bureau (BDT) and the General Secretariat in order to promote and improve the work of the regional offices; - c) that the regional and area offices enable ITU to be more aware of and more responsive to the priorities and specific needs of the regions; - d) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU, as well as of the need to consolidate the technical expertise and knowledge of the human resources assigned to regional and area offices, to represent the three ITU Sectors; - e) that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the membership; - f) that adequate online access between headquarters and the field offices significantly enhances technical cooperation activities; - g) that all regional offices should have access to the same relevant electronic information available at headquarters, in order to be able to keep the countries of the region informed; - h) that full engagement and commitment from the regional and area offices is fundamental for the successful implementation of the strategic plan for the Union, the operational plans of the three Sectors and General Secretariat, and the Buenos Aires Action Plan,
+- b) of the importance of continuing to strengthen coordination between the Radiocommunication Bureau (BR), the Telecommunication Standardization Bureau (TSB), the Telecommunication Development Bureau (BDT) and the General Secretariat; - c) that the regional and area offices enable ITU to be more aware of and more responsive to the specific needs of the regions; - d) that resources are limited, and that efficiency and effectiveness are therefore key considerations for activities to be undertaken by ITU, as well as of the need to consolidate the technical expertise and knowledge of the human resources assigned to regional and area offices; - e) that, to be effective, the regional presence must have the necessary level of authority to meet the diverse requirements of the membership; - f) that adequate online access between headquarters and the field offices significantly enhances technical cooperation activities; - g) that all relevant electronic information available at headquarters should also be available to regional offices; - h) that full engagement and commitment from the regional and area offices is fundamental for the successful implementation of the strategic plan for the Union and the Dubai Action Plan, c) that there should be greater cooperation among BDT, the other Bureaux and the General Secretariat in order to encourage participation by the regional offices in their respective spheres;

-- a) that the role of the ITU regional offices is to assist countries in the regions in many areas such as executing and following up projects, including ones related to the regional initiatives, bridging the standardization gap, capacity building related to frequency management, updating the regions on ITU activities and strengthening collaboration with the regional telecommunication organizations; - b) that both the Plenipotentiary Conference and the Council have endorsed the principle that regional and area offices should be entrusted with clear and specific functions; - c) that there should be greater cooperation and coordination among the three Bureaux and the General Secretariat in order to encourage participation by the regional offices in their respective spheres; - d) that there is a need for ongoing evaluation of the resourcing requirement, including staff, for regional and area offices to deliver on their agreed mandates, noting also that regional and area offices represent the presence of the entire Union, that their activities should be linked to ITU headquarters and should reflect the coordinated objectives of all three Sectors and the General Secretariat, and that regional activities should enhance the effective participation of all members in ITU work,
+- a) the role that should be assumed by the ITU regional offices in executing projects related to the regional initiatives, and the need to promote greater collaboration with the regional telecommunication organizations; - b) that both the Plenipotentiary Conference and the ITU Council have endorsed the principle that regional and area offices should be entrusted with clear and specific functions;

+d) that there is a need for ongoing evaluation of the staffing requirement for regional and area offices, noting also that regional and area offices represent the presence of the entire Union, that their activities should be linked to ITU headquarters and should reflect the coordinated objectives of all three Sectors, and that regional activities should enhance the effective participation of all members in ITU work,